akuyper/L04-unsupervised-learning/README.md

-# L09-unsupervised-learning2
-STAT 301-3: Unsupervised Learning Lab I (L08)
+# Unsupervised Learning Lab II (L09)

+Download the repository as a zip folder and begin an R project for this lab.
+The zip folder will contain instructions (repeated below) and a template to get an Rmd file started.

+Under construction!